stellarskylark/website/pages/index.md

-I'm Andrew Hill, a composer currently studying at Oklahoma Baptist University.
+I'm Skylar Hill, a composer currently studying at Oklahoma Baptist University.
 I love to tell stories with my music, whether I'm writing for narrative media like theatre, film, or video games, or writing music for music's sake.